Haystack Mountain outside of Ray Brook winds through beautiful forests and climbs to a mountaintop with great views to the north and west

 Northern Adirondacks, between Saranac Lake and Lake Placid

 Hike Up Haystack Mountain

-Haystack Mountain is a 3.3-mile hike between Saranac, Lake, and Lake Placid.
+Haystack Mountain is a 3.3-mile hike starting between Ray Brook and Lake Placid.
 The trail is on public Forest Preserve in the McKenzie Mountain Wilderness Area.
 The trailhead parking lot is off of Route 86, just east of Ray Brook.
-Haystack Mountain’s trail is an offshoot from the McKenzie Mountain trail.
-Haystack Mountain is a medium-sized mountain at the end of a moderately long out-and-back trail that offers from its summit an excellent view to the south and east.
+Haystack Mountain is a spur trail off of the McKenzie Mountain trail.
+Haystack Mountain is a medium-sized mountain at the end of a moderately long out-and-back trail that offers from its summit excellent views to the south and east.

 The trail to both Haystack and McKenzie mountains begins through a tall red pine forest that supports a high population of red squirrels.
 The trailhead register is near the parking lot.
 The trail is easy to follow and clearly marked.
 Within a few hundred yards, this forest gives way to a predominantly maple, ash, and beech hardwood forest.
 The ash trees here are particularly prominent, not the case in every stand of Adirondack hardwoods.
 For the first couple miles, the trail follows the base of a ridge, which runs almost perpendicular to the trail as it departs from the far side.
 This ridge is home to beautiful mossy and grassy hardwoods.

 The trail parallels a large, cold, clear and rocky stream for a long stretch.
 The trail for this section is flat, occasionally trending gently upwards.
 Not far before the junction, the trail passes an old foundation and ruins of a building.